jenkins-x/jx-docs/content/en/docs/reference/components/docker-registry.md

 ## Using Docker Hub

-If you want to publish images to docker hub then you need to modify your `config.json` in your home directory as described above to something like:
+If you want to publish images to docker hub then you need to modify your home dir `config.json` in `~/.docker/config.json` as described above to something like:

 ```json
 {